mc0110/inetbox2mqtt/README.md

 <div align = center>

 # inetbox2mqtt
-## Control your TRUMA heater and Aventa aircon over a MQTT broker
+## Control your TRUMA heater and/or Aventa aircon over a MQTT broker

 ### Version for different ESP32-HW and RP pico w (latest release: 2.5.0)
 <br/>